zoometh/neonet/README.md

 ## Neonet-strati

 NeoNet-strati is an [online R Shiny interactive app](https://trainingidn.shinyapps.io/neonet-strati/) to record the stratigraphy of the NeoNet dataset archaeological sites (see [Harris Matrix](https://github.com/zoometh/neonet#harris-matrix)).
+The app is composed of an editable dataframe,"Site Startigraphy", and the complete dataset "All sites" (second tab panel).

+### Worflow

 ```mermaid
 flowchart TD